-The Brother ScanNCut craft machines are a unique product of its kind, and are popular amongst all kinds of crafters.
+Brother ScanNCut craft machines are a unique product, and are popular amongst all kinds of crafters.
 Original models started with 'CM' in some countries, and there has since been a lot of changes and upgrades to models.
 The SDX range has Auto Blade technology, so the machine works out what material is being used, and cuts accordingly – saving a lot of hassle and fuss!

 You can cut a huge variety of materials with a ScanNCut.
-The SDX ranges cut up to 3mm in depth as standard, so not only are lighter materials like card possible to cut, but you can work on soft fabrics like cotton, leather and vinyls.
+The SDX range cuts up to 3mm in depth as standard, so not only are lighter materials like card possible to cut, but you can work on soft fabrics like cotton, leather and vinyls.
+Other than this you will find SDX models are numbered, this tends to signal a difference in the number of pre-installed designs, images and fonts.

 The ScanNCut SDX230Di is the US edition of the UK's SDX2200D (scroll down), and as such is a premium cutting that can do everything out-of-the-box – literally, you get every cutting blade Brother makes along with mats, contact sheets, tools, guides, designs and even materials for sample projects to test out your new craft machine.